Friends: The Reunion a cautious, melancholy look back after a long break

 "Aww, Matty, it's good to see you, man," Perry tells the affable LeBlanc, now a 53-year-old teddy bear of a guy who delivers lingering hugs to his former cast mates.

-The highly anticipated reunion on HBO Max, also dubbed The One Where They Get Back Together, reunites the six lead actors on the show's original soundstage at the Warner Bros.
+The highly anticipated reunion, also dubbed The One Where They Get Back Together, reunites the six lead actors on the show's original soundstage at the Warner Bros.
 Studio lot in Burbank, California.
 It's the first time LeBlanc, Perry, Jennifer Aniston, Courtney Cox, Lisa Kudrow and David Schwimmer have been together in the same room since the finale aired in 2004.

 One of the highest-rated television shows of all times, Friends ran for 10 seasons, averaged 25 million viewers a week and rocketed all six actors to international stardom.
 When the series finale aired in May 2004, more than 52 million viewers tuned in, and Netflix has brought it to a whole new audience.